How to Create a Dog-Friendly Balcony

 According to PetMD, dogs benefit significantly from environmental enrichment — and a balcony with sights, sounds, and smells provides excellent low-effort mental stimulation for apartment dogs.
 A Kong toy stuffed with frozen peanut butter (verify xylitol-free) or a lick mat can extend calm balcony sessions and associate outdoor time with positive rewards.

-Rules for Safe Balcony Use
+What Are the Best Rules for Safe Balcony Use?

 • Never leave your dog on the balcony unsupervised — even briefly